Vijay Shivtare

-Vijay Shivtare also Called as "Bapu" was a member of the 13th Maharashtra Legislative Assembly.
-He had represented the Purandar Assembly Constituency until 2019.He belongs to the Shiv Sena.
+Vijay Shivtare, also called "Bapu", is an Indian politician belonging to Shiv Sena, and a member of the Maharashtra Legislative Assembly as of December 2024.
+He was elected from the Purandar Assembly Constituency in 2009, then 2014, then lost 2019 election, and then re-elected in 2024.
 In November, 2014, he was appointed party spokesman by the Shiv Sena.
-He was appointed Maharashtra's minister of state in December, 2014 he was given the water resources, water conservation portfolio.
+He was appointed Maharashtra's minister of state in December, 2014.
+He was given the water resources, water conservation portfolio.
 He was also given responsibility of being guardian minister of Satara district.